Credit CardsArticles

 How do I remove a credit card hold?

-You usually don’t have to do anything to remove merchant credit card authorizations.
+You generally don’t have to do anything to remove merchant credit card authorizations.
 The merchant will tally up your bill and process the final payment, and your credit card issuer will release the authorized funds.
-It’s important to note that the merchant itself doesn’t have the power to remove authorizations — it’s up to the credit card issuer to lift the hold.
+It’s important to note that the merchant itself may not have the power to remove authorizations — it’s generally up to the credit card issuer to lift the hold.

-If you have an administrative hold, you’ll need to pay down your debt first, and you should call your credit company to find out how much you must pay to release the hold and resume regular card use.
+If you have an administrative hold, you’ll need to pay down your debt first.
+You can call your credit company to find out how much you must pay to release the hold and resume regular card use.
+Note that it could take several days for your payment to post and for the hold to be removed.

 Merchants process credit card holds for assurance that you can pay them for services rendered, so it’s unlikely they’ll grant a request to not preauthorize your card.
 However, here are ways you may be able to avoid a credit card hold:

 Ask for the hold to be removed immediately after paying your bill.
-Once you pay the final bill from a merchant, consider contacting your credit card issuer to request that the hold be removed.
+Contact your credit card issuer to ask that the hold be removed once you’ve paid your final bill from the merchant.

 A credit card hold isn’t a charge — it’s often a temporary merchant authorization that’s released after you pay your final bill.
 However, in some cases, credit card companies may place an administrative hold on your account if you routinely pay late or go over the limit.